HIERARCHICAL CHART OF THE

 Introduction

-Set forth in this chapter is the formal hierarchical ordering of the Northern Uí Néill, the great confederation descended from Niall Noígíallach, whose kindreds shaped the political, ecclesiastical, and cultural destiny of the north of Ireland for more than seven centuries.
-Drawn from the annalistic record and preserved within the Master Codex of the Imperial & Royal House of Bradley, this chart presents the royal houses, vassal lords, ecclesiastical dynasties, and territorial clans whose ranks together formed the enduring structure of Northern Uí Néill sovereignty.
+Outlined in this chapter is the formal hierarchical ordering of the Northern Uí Néill, the great confederation descended from Niall Noígíallach, whose kindreds shaped the political, ecclesiastical, and cultural destiny of the north of Ireland for more than seven centuries.
+Drawn from the annalistic record and preserved within the Master Codex of the Imperial and Royal House of Bradley, this chart presents the royal houses, vassal lords, ecclesiastical dynasties, and territorial clans whose ranks together formed the enduring structure of Northern Uí Néill sovereignty.

-Here the reader will find the ordered precedence of the Cenél nEógain and Cenél Conaill, the royal lines of Ailech and Tyrconnell, the custodians of sacred learning, the hereditary inaugurators of kings, and the martial houses who guarded the marches of Ulster.
+Here, the reader will find the ordered precedence of the Cenél nEógain and Cenél Conaill, the royal lines of Ailech and Tyrconnell, the custodians of sacred learning, the hereditary inaugurators of kings, and the martial houses who guarded the marches of Ulster.
 Among these stands the Ua Bhrolcháin (Bradley) line — ecclesiastical princes of the Cenél nEógain — whose stewardship of faith, manuscript tradition, and monastic federations bound the spiritual foundations of the confederation to its temporal power.

 This page serves as both an archival verdict and a ceremonial testament: a structured record of rank, dignity, and lineage, preserved so that the order of the Northern Uí Néill may be known, honoured, and transmitted to all generations who inherit this legacy.

-NORTHERN UÍ NÉILL CONFEDERATION
+HIERARCHICAL CHART OF THE NORTHERN UÍ NÉILL

 ✦ ✦ ✦

-I. Preamble & Declaration of Purpose
+I. Preamble and Declaration of Purpose

 II.
 Cenél nEógain — The Kindred of Eógan

-Territory: Inis Eoghain (Inishowen), Tír Eoghain (Tyrone), and the lands extending into Derry.
+Senior Branch of the Northern Uí Néill Territories: Inis Eoghain (Inishowen), Tír Eoghain (Tyrone), and lands extending into Derry Royal Seat: Grianán of Aileach

 TIER I — ROYAL DYNASTIES